Imagine the following scenario:

 - SWGDE Best Practices for Data Acquisition from Digital Video Recorders (PDF)

-- LEVA Best Practices for the Acquisition of Digital Multimedia Evidence (PDF)
+- SWGDE Best Practices for Digital and Multimedia Evidence Video Acquisition from Cloud Storage

 DCCTV Recovery Training